hongjo/minimal-mistakes/_pages/member.md

 ## Alumni
 **Sungjae Park**
- * Master in Science in the Department of Civil and Environmental Engineering, Yonsei University
+ * Master of Science in the Department of Civil and Environmental Engineering, Yonsei University
- * Thesis title: Effectiveness of Experiential Safety Training in Physical Facility Compared with VR-based Safety Training
+ * Thesis title: Effectiveness of Experiential Safety Training in Physical Facility Compared with VR-based Safety Training (2023)
  * Current Position as of 23' Jan.
 18th: Hanwha Corporation/E&C